-Being a content marketer of SocialPilot, a social media scheduling and marketing tool, my targeted audience is: small & medium sized business and marketing agencies.
+Being a content marketer at SocialPilot, a comprehensive social media scheduling tool and one of the most advanced LinkedIn marketing tools my targeted audience is: small and medium sized business and marketing agencies.

 To target this type of audience, I will start a LinkedIn group named “Social Media Marketing Takeaways” because SMBs and marketing agencies are always in a hunt of tips to increase their customers from Social Media.
 Also, this topic is relevant to my industry.

 Next, I want to put topics that SMBs and marketing agencies are generally talking about.
 This is how I will find them:

 That’s my first stop whenever I want to know about problems my audience is facing.
 On Quora, I will just type “Social Media Marketing” to get a whole list of topics users must be interested in.

 Here’s a screenshot of queries on Quora that I can put to discussion on LinkedIn Group:

 After Quora, next stop to find out user-generated topics is Forums.
 Typing “keywords + forum” in Google will give you a list of sites where discussions take place – relevant to your industry.